tanviroy/fshn/README.md

 ## Citations
 Nearly all of the project code was written by us ourselves.
 We used documentation code for React Bootstrap, Express, and Passportjs where needed.
 * [Vertical Column Image Expansion CSS snippet](https://codepen.io/januaryofmine/pen/VRgEvV)
+* All our products have been taken from [H&M](https://www2.hm.com/en_us/index.html) and we were greatly inspired by their features and minimal design.